sourcegraph/handbook/content/bizops/index.md

 ## Goals

 See the [Operations OKRs](../company/goals/2022_Q4.md#operations-bizops-finance-techops-legal) for the Ops team's full OKRs.
-Below are the six OKRs specific to the BizOps team:
+Below are the BizOps-specific OKRs:

 - **KR:** Complete a migration off of BigQuery for ETLs (to dbt, Airflow, or similar)
 - **KR:** Every product team, go-to-market team and company-wide has at least one automated KPI dashboard sent into Slack